 - Integrated IR Residency: The integrated residency is an advanced five-year program that takes place after an ACGME-accredited PGY1 internship.
 There will be no detracting from the educational opportunities available to residents in the diagnostic radiology residency as the PGY2-PGY4 years are identical to the PGY2-PGY4 years of diagnostic radiology (DR) residency.
 As with diagnostic radiology, residents take the American Board of Radiology core exam at the end of the PGY4 year.
 The PGY5-PGY6 years are devoted to interventional radiology and include procedural rotations; however, It will be possible to do DR rotations to meet regulatory requirements during these years.

-- Independent IR Residency: The independent residency is a two-year program (PGY6-PGY7) that takes place after completion of DR residency.
+- Independent IR Fellowship: The Independent IR Fellowship is a two-year program (PGY6-PGY7) that takes place after completion of DR residency.
 It includes the components of IR residency (procedural experience and patient care experience that includes ICU, inpatient service, consult service and outpatient clinic) that take place in the PGY6 years of the Independent program.
 The independent diagnostic residency experience may take place at an institution other than the one where the DR residency was completed.

 - Early Specialization in Interventional Radiology (ESIR): is a training option for diagnostic radiology residents who identify an early desire to specialize in interventional radiology.
 It requires a total of 11 interventional radiology or interventional radiology-related rotations.
 ESIR candidates must still complete an independent IR residency to finish their IR training and be eligible for the American Board of Radiology (ABR) IR/DR Certifying Exam.
 Completion of the ESIR requirements allows advance placement into the 2nd year of the independent IR residency, reducing the total training time to only six years.